-From here you can easily visit the medieval villages of the hinterland, the Côte d’azur and have a two steps a larger and more lively center like Sanremo.
+From here you can easily visit the medieval villages of the hinterland, the Côte d’Azur and have a larger and more lively center such as Sanremo within walking distance.

-Bordighera is a man-made city, alive but not chaotic, where you easily make friends on the beach, the park or the cafes of the old town.
+Bordighera is a city on a human scale, alive but not chaotic, where easily make friends at the beach, park or cafés of the old town.

 It’s a great place to play sports, train and get fit.
 You can organize excursions, cultural visits or just relax on the sea shore.

-Villas with large parks, beautiful gardens, stately buildings: the English colony of Bordighera is no longer that of the late nineteenth century, but its imprint has remained intact.
+Villas with large parks, beautiful gardens, stately buildings: the English colony of Bordighera is no longer that of the late nineteenth century, but its mark has remained intact.

-Bordighera is different from other centers in the west and has managed to maintain an elegant appearance.
+Bordighera is different from the other centers of the Ponente and has managed to maintain an elegant appearance.

-Bordighera is not only beach and sea, behind the promenade there is a world to discover.
-Or rather, more than one: the medieval charm of Bordighera Alta, enclosed within its pentagonal walls; the charm of Capo Sant’Ampelio (the southernmost point of Liguria) and its church; the little secrets that are hidden in Arziglia and – further on – on the slopes of Monte Nero.
+Bordighera is not just beach and sea, behind the promenade there is a world to discover.
+Or rather, more than one: the medieval charm of Bordighera Alta, enclosed within its pentagonal walls; the charm of Capo Sant’Ampelio (the southernmost point of Liguria) and its small church; the little secrets that are hidden in the Arziglia and – further on – on the slopes of Monte Nero.